-In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.57 The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.58 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.59 The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.60
+In the June 2 Order, the FERC found that the Compliance Filings raise issues of material fact that could not be resolved based on the record, and are more appropriately addressed in the hearing and settlement judge procedures.
+The FERC reiterated several points with respect to transaction-related cost recovery explained in prior FERC orders and provided guidance on other transaction-related cost recovery points.
+The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and will hold the hearing in abeyance pending the outcome of settlement judge procedures.
+The separate compliance filing dockets were consolidated for the purposes of settlement, hearing and decision.

 Settlement Judge Procedures.
 ALJ John Dring is the settlement judge for these proceedings.
 A first settlement conference was held on June 29; a second settlement conference, October 25.
 A third settlement conference, scheduled for November 22, 2016, was cancelled and subsequently held on December 1.
-In a January 11 status report, Judge Dring indicated that the parties had reached a settlement in principal and were memorializing their agreement.
+In a March 16 status report, Judge Dring indicated that the parties had reached a settlement in principal and were memorializing their agreement.
+He reported that the parties intend to file that agreement in late April or early May.
 He recommended that settlement procedures be continued.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).